 Volunteer with UWC International

-UWC International’s main office is based in London, UK, and is continuously looking to identify volunteers who are interested in supporting its work and being engaged in UWC’s global activities.
+UWC International has two offices, one in London, UK and one in Berlin, Germany.
+We are continuously looking for volunteers who are interested in supporting our work and being engaged in UWC’s global activities.
 Our volunteers come from all sorts of backgrounds and can help with everything we do, depending on interest, need and capacity.
-Volunteers at UWC International included current students who wish to gain some work experience to seasoned professionals who want to give their specific expertise and skills to further UWC’s work and mission.
+Volunteers at UWC International include current students who wish to gain work experience to seasoned professionals who want to give their specific expertise and skills to further UWC’s work and mission.

-The UWC International office is composed of four main teams each of which are happy to welcome volunteers:
+The UWC International office is composed of five main teams each of which are happy to welcome volunteers:

-- National Committee & School and College Development Team, which liaises with members of all national committees, schools and colleges on a daily basis to support them in terms of development and strategy;
+- Programmes Team, which liaises with members of all national committees, schools and colleges on a daily basis to support them in terms of development and strategy;

 - Communications & Engagement Team, which is responsible for all internal and external communications, as well as for engaging the whole UWC community with a particular focus on the almost 60,000 alumni worldwide.
 The team is also in-charge of developing and nurturing UWC International’s strategic partnerships with other organisations promoting education for peace and sustainability;

-- Fundraising Team, which manages Major Gifts partnerships at a global level, researches and develops funding opportunities, and collaborates with the advancement teams at all schools and colleges;
+- Philanthropy Team, which manages major gifts partnerships at a global level, researches and develops funding opportunities, and collaborates with the advancement teams at all schools and colleges;

 - Finance and Administration Team, which is responsible for financial and administrative operations, alongside office management.